vsajip/python-gnupg/README.rst

 * Fixed #191: Handle NODATA messages during verification.

+* Fixed #196: Don't log chunk data by default, as it could contain sensitive information (during decryption, for example).

 * Added the ability to pass an environment to the gpg executable.
 Thanks to Edvard Rejthar for the patch.